The need of writing and publishing children books in indigenous African languages

 The growing interest in bilingual education in sub-Saharan Africa has highlighted an urgent need for reading material in African languages.
-Increasingly, parents and educators, conscious of the strategic value of indigenous language on identity construction, encourage or educate children to know and speak at least one local languages.
+Increasingly, parents and educators, conscious of the strategic value of indigenous language on identity construction, encourage or educate children to know and speak at least one local language.
 However, parents are usually faced with many challenges whenever they attempt to find bilingual books in their local languages.

 It’s well known that it’s relatively difficult to access culturally diverse and relevant children’s books for African kids.
 But that difficulty is greater for multilingual books from African authors or illustrators, or those whose bilingual version is with one African indigenous language.